bnnyng/garden/content/Galois groups.md

 ---
 # Properties

-- Size of Gal is less than n! [[Automorphisms and polynomial roots]]
+- Size of Gal is less than n! [[Automorphisms and polynomial roots]], since symmetric
+- [[(Theorem) The number of extensions of a field homomorphism is at most the degree of the field extension]] Size of Gal is less than degree [E:F] (related to the above, or a better result or something?)

 ---